Learn to Manage Staff -Study, Learn, Work as a Supervisor

 This is a very solid training for anyone working or wishing to work as a supervisor or manager of people in any type of workplace.

-The course was devised originally with input from a variety of independant industry representatives from outside the school; and it has been continually reviewed and revised in response to feedback from students (sought upon completion of each module), as well as feedback from teaching staff and industry contacts.
+The course was developed with input from independent industry representatives within and outside the school; and it has been continually reviewed and revised in response to feedback from students (sought upon completion of each module), as well as feedback from teaching staff and industry contacts.

 Note that each module in the Advanced Certificate In Applied Management (Supervision) is a short course in its own right, and may be studied separately.

 Develops basic office skills covering use of equipment, communication systems (telephone, fax, etc) and office procedures such as filing, security, workplace organisations, etc.

 The course consists in eight lessons where these subjects are developed.

 - Communication Systems

 - Phone Skills